adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/01-introduction.md

 Learn more about [Raw query builder]()

 ## Support for Transactions & Save Points
 Being a SQL ORM, Lucid has first class support for transactions and save points.
-The transaction object created by Lucid itself is a fully featured query client, which means you can use it directly to construct and execute sql queries.
+The transaction object created by Lucid itself is a fully featured query client and you can use it directly to construct and execute sql queries.

 ```ts
 const trx = await Database.transaction()